 Drawbacks of Switching

-Changing mortgage lenders has downsides.
-One is delays.
+Changing mortgage lenders has downsides, and one is potential delays.
 With a new lender, you have to start from square one on your application.
 That means resubmitting documents, pulling your credit, and meeting all other loan conditions the lender provides.
-Closing generally takes 30 to 45 days from start to finish, so this can add a month or even more to your homebuying timeline.
+Closing generally takes 40 to 60 days from start to finish, so this can add a month or more to your homebuying timeline.

-A delay may also might put you in violation of your sales contract, which could mean losing the home all together.
-In order to move forward, you would need to request an extension to your closing date.
+A delay may also put you in violation of your sales contract, which could mean losing the home altogether.
+To move forward, you would need to request an extension to your closing date.
 In some cases, sellers may charge you a fee, known as a per diem, for these extensions.

 - Higher closing costs: Closing costs vary greatly by lender.
 Your new lender may charge additional fees, or they might charge higher rates than your previous lender.
 It’s important to compare all fees and costs of a lender before making a switch.